 You've got to give it to them.
 Our European neighbours can teach us a thing or two about public transport, both rail and roads.
 Over on the other side of the Channel roads are wider, less congested and safer.
 But here in the UK they're overcrowded third rate highways with an element of insanity thrown in if you choose to drive on the new 'Smart' motorways which use what used to be the hard shoulder as an additional traffic lane.
-I have to say if I were ever to end up on one, I would simply ignore the new inside lane and drive in the second, which was the old nearside lane.
+If I were ever to end up on one, I would simply ignore the new inside lane and drive in the second, which was the old nearside lane.

 I shall entitle this chapter 'York Area' as I don't want to make them too long, I'm mindful that the 'Calais to Barcelona' chapter on the last trip to Spain was a very long one and many folk seemed to read it in two bites.